Accurate APR Calculator

 - Total of Payments

-The amount financed is calculated by determining the principal loan amount and adding any other amounts that are financed by the creditor and are not part of the finance charge, and subtracting any prepaid finance charges such as prepaid interest and loan application fees.
+The amount financed is calculated by determining the principal loan amount, adding any other financed amounts that are not part of the finance charge, and subtracting any prepaid finance charges such as prepaid interest and loan application fees.

 The finance charge is the cost of consumer credit as a dollar amount.
-It includes any charge payable directly or indirectly by the consumer and imposed directly or indirectly by the creditor as an incident to or a condition of the extension of credit.
-Note, however, finance charges do not include any charge of a type payable in a comparable cash transaction.
+It includes any charge payable directly or indirectly by the consumer and imposed as a condition of receiving credit.
+However, finance charges do not include charges that would also apply in a comparable cash transaction.

-Finance charges include but are not limited to the following (as quoted from 226.4 of Reg.
-Z):
+Finance charges include, but are not limited to, the following (as quoted from 226.4 of Regulation Z):

-- (1) Interest, time price differential, and any amount payable under an add-on or discount system of additional charges.
+- (1) Interest, time price differential, and amounts payable under add-on or discount systems of additional charges.

 - (3) Points, loan fees, assumption fees, finder’s fees, and similar charges.